chuckyang123/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:** Phone and email are optional.
 You can omit either or both when adding a person.
-A person can have any number of tags (including 0).
 </box>

 Examples: